yaikobzeray/dev-journal/activity_log.md

 Deployed cert-manager on GKE for automatic TLS certificate management using Let's Encrypt.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 12 January 2024 — Entry 3

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*